chriskonstad/CS118_Project1/doc/report.md

 Each request is then read into a buffer and parsed for the requested file.
-The server determines the response content-type by reading the file name extension of the requested files.
+The server determines the response content-type by reading the file name extension of the requested file.
 As only HTML, JPEG/JPG, and GIF files are supposed to be served, all other file type requests generate 403 Forbidden errors.
 If the requested file is not found, the 404 page is returned.
+Pages outside of the current working directory when the server is started are not served.

 After the content to be returned is read into memory, the header is created and the header and content are streamed out using `write`.

+Then, everything is cleaned up.

+All of the response handling code happens in `Server::handleRequest()`.

 # Difficulties
-% TODO
+* Using exceptions in C++ leads to memory issues, because calls to `delete` might not happen if anything between `new` and `delete` throws.
+I got around those difficulties by using RAII for memory and sockets. everything is cleaned up no matter what).

+* I did most of my development with Clang 3.7, which has more C++11/14 support than GCC 4.6.1 (which is supplied on the test virtual machine).
+There were some bugs when I backported to GCC 4.6.1.

 # Compiling and Running
 Please see `README.md` for compilation and running instructions.